AndersenLab/dry-guide/docs/pipeline-alignment.md

 __Default__ - `/projects/b1059/data/other/ncbi_blast_db/`

 Path to the NCBI blast database used for blobtool analysis.
 Should not need to change.

+### --blob (optional)

+Defaults to true.
+Change to false if you don't need to run blobtool analysis on low coverage strains.
+This step can take a while, so if you don't need it you might want to exclude it.

 ### --output (optional)